rajtilakg/AgentsforHumans/README.md

 **Design Decision: Deterministic Pipeline vs. Autonomous Agent**

-Rather than giving the Strands Agent a "Vision Tool" and letting it autonomously decide when to look at images (the ReAct pattern), our FastAPI orchestrator runs the Vision Agent and Chemistry Agent sequentially.
+Rather than giving the Strands Agent a "Vision Tool" and letting it autonomously decide when to look at images (the ReAct pattern), our FastAPI backend runs the Vision Agent first, and then the Strands SDK orchestrates the Chemistry Agent sequentially.

 * **Why?**
   1. **Strict Safety:** Forces the system to run deterministic PostgreSQL guardrail checks *before* the LLM can generate advice, eliminating the risk of the agent "skipping" a safety check and hallucinating.
   2. **Latency:** An autonomous agent requires network calls and token generation just to decide if it needs to use a tool.
 By offloading this routing logic to a native Python if/else statement, we evaluate our image cache in microseconds.
 As a result, routine images are only processed when the shelf changes while every subsequent message bypasses the vision agent entirely and routes straight to the chemistry engine in under 3 seconds.